itk-dev-rpa/fritagelse-for-leverandoermodregning/README.md

 This robot is used to allow employees without access to SAP to order automated changed to "Leverandørmodregning".
 The robot is activated using an OS2Forms formula which delivers an email.

+## Output

+If a task is invalid an email is send to the original sender.

+When a task is completed an email is send to the original sender.

 ## Arguments

 The robot expects the following arguments: